 searchableAttributes setting to include a new

-description attribute for all indices, primary and replicas.
-We can achieve this by leveraging the
+description attribute for all indices, primary and replicas, use the

 Using the API

 setSettings method, along with all synonyms and Rules methods, have a

 false, so any setting, synonym, or Rule change only applies to the target index.
 By setting it to

 true, you can forward these changes to all the replicas belonging to the index you target.